We care about your privacy

 If buyer sent the return shipment with free returns as part of the Smart service or as part of the PPL label purchased by him on Allegro, the parcel number will be provided on the return label.
 Enter this number in the search engine, in the Returns tab.
 This way you will find the purchase offer and find out who the sender of the return shipment is.

-How to prepare products for sales in Czechia
+How to prepare products for sales in the foreign marketplaces

 If you want to sell your products abroad, start by getting familiar with the local law.
-Learn what you should pay attention to when selling to Czechia.
+Learn what you should pay attention to when selling in the Czech, Slovak, and Hungarian marketplaces.

 Labels

-Prepare product labels in Czech.
+Prepare product labels in the language of the country where you want to sell — Czech, Slovak, or Hungarian.
 If you want, you can also provide translations into other languages — for example, English.

 You can place the label on the product or provide it as a leaflet.
 Provide all data, such as weight or volume, in metric units.